-Chemistry 1 credit Grade(s): 10-12 Course Code:

-Prerequisite: n/a H40900S1,
+Chemistry 1 credit Grade(s): 10-12 Course Code: Prerequisite: n/a H40900S1, H40900S2 Chamintary in the study of methods, which makes up all as between in the universe.
+But align chamintary students

-H40900S2

 Chemistry is the study of matter which makes up all substances in the universe.
 By taking chemistry, students will learn about the atom, the basic building block of all matter.
 Students will learn how the composition of atoms lead to the different types of elements as well as the properties of those elements.
 Students will learn how elements combine together to form more complex matter and the factors that determine how these elements interact.
 Students will examine the interaction between matter and energy.
 Finally students will examine how human activity affects the chemical composition of the atmosphere, which in turn can have detrimental effects on human lives.